monfresh/ruby-packer/README.md

-    -o, --output=FILE                The path of the output file -d, --tmpdir=DIR                 The directory for temporary files --keep-tmpdir                Keeps all temporary files that were generated last time --openssl-dir                The path to openssl
-        --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake -i, --ignore-file=STRING         Ignore file(s) from build
+    -o, --output=FILE                The path of the output file -d, --tmpdir=DIR                 The directory for temporary files --keep-tmpdir                Keeps all temporary files that were generated last time --openssl-dir                The path to the dir containing cert.pem --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake -i, --ignore-file=STRING         Ignore file(s) from build